-E& and ZTT complete region’s first hollow-core fibre field trial
+e& and ZTT complete region’s first hollow-core fibre field trial

 This deployment in the UAE underscores e& UAE’s commitment to accelerating digital transformation and driving innovation across the UAE’s ICT sector.
 The collaboration with ZTT also highlights a shared vision of advancing telecommunications infrastructure with sustainable, future-proof technologies.

 As the UAE accelerates its digital transformation, HCF becomes a critical enabler for high-capacity, mission-critical communications across key hyperscalers, data centres, and cloud infrastructures.
-Its superior performance also supports emerging technologies such as AI-driven applications, edge computing, autonomous systems, and future high-bandwidth enterprise services.
+Its superior performance also supports emerging technologies such as AI-driven applications, edge computing, autonomous systems, and future high-bandwidth enterprise services, a statement said.